September 9, 2022 | Child Injury

 An injury sustained at a daycare facility will leave you with a lot of questions including:

 As a parent, you have the right to know what your rights are concerning your child’s injuries that occurred at a daycare facility.
-The attorneys at Batts-Daniels Law will help you understand these rights and help you find answers to all your questions.
+The attorneys at Daniels Law Firm will help you understand these rights and help you find answers to all your questions.

 In some situations regarding an injured child at a daycare facility, the parents have the right to sue the facility.
 Typically when a parent signs their child up to attend daycare, the facility has you sign a “no liability clause” in their contract.